How to Add Desi Comfort to a Modern Home

 πŸ‘‰ [Shop brass floor lamps

-πŸ’‘ Tip: Replace bright ceiling lights with lamps that diffuse light softly through fabric or frosted glass it instantly transforms the mood and comfort.
+πŸ’‘ Tip: Replace bright ceiling lights with lamps that diffuse light softly through fabric or frosted glass.
+It instantly transforms the mood and comfort.

 Handwoven throws for cozy Indian decorating